ekamperi/ekamperi.github.io/_posts/2020-21-06-perturbation-theory.md

 x = x(1) = 1 - \frac{1}{5} - \frac{1}{25} -\frac{1}{125} = 0.752
 $$

 The precise solution is $$x = 0.754878$$.
-So, with just a couple of terms we did a pretty good approximation!
+So, with just a couple of terms, we made a pretty good approximation!

-You can play with the following Mathematica code:
+You can play with the following *Mathematica* code:

 {% highlight mathematica %}
 {% raw %}